benjamineverett/re_analysis/README.md

 **'no tree'** Trees that are not a part of sidewalk architecture do not count in this model.

-**'no tree** Trees that are down the block and not a part of parrellel running sidewalk do not count in this model
+**'no tree** Trees are not a part of the sidewalk running arrellel to the street the car is on do not count in this model

 <p align=“center”>
  <img alt="No tree" hspace=“25” src="images/1225_n_28th_st_philadelphia_pa_19121.jpg_pic2.jpg" width=250>